ec-europa/europa-component-library/docs/Migrating-v5.md

 The featured panel can now be associated also to the first level items, it will be visible in all the children as long as they don't have a featured panel on their own, by default the one belonging to the clicked item will be shown.
 A parameter has been added in the twig template `featured_priority` so that this behavior can be changed and always show the panel from the first level item, the default value is `secondary`, it can be changed to `primary`.

+### Navigation list

+- The twig template supports vertical flow of the items using the parameter `sorting` with `vertical` as the value.

 ### Notification